Because if you didn't, that likely means that you were too close.And if you were too close, that means you're dead.

 So, here's the question.
 How can one survive a nuclear attack?
-And, as usual, SecretsofSurvival.com (S.O.S.) is here to lead you in the direction of a possible answer.
+SecretsofSurvival.com is here to brief you on the basics.

 Still, things should be put in perspective.
 A nuclear bomb emits such tremendous heat and power that it can literally destroy structures and kill on contact within five miles of detonation ( depending on the power of the bomb ).
 So, if you're in the general vicinity when a nuclear bomb or missile detonates, that's not good.

 Now if you're outside when this occurs and manage to survive, take immediate cover ( inside a structure ).
 Further, if you get debris on you, wash it off with soap and water as soon as possible.